OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 ```

 The **AddStylesPartToPackage** example method
 does the work of adding the styles part.
-It creates a part of the <span
-class="keyword">StyleDefinitionsPart</span> type, adding it as a child
+It creates a part of the **StyleDefinitionsPart** type, adding it as a child
 to the main document part.
-The code then appends the <span
-class="keyword">Styles</span> root element, which is the parent element
+The code then appends the **Styles** root element, which is the parent element
 that contains all of the styles.
 The **Styles**
-element is represented by the<span sdata="cer"
-target="T:DocumentFormat.OpenXml.Wordprocessing.Styles"><span
-class="nolink">Styles</span></span> class in the Open XML SDK.
+element is represented by the [Styles](https://msdn.microsoft.com/library/office/documentformat.openxml.wordprocessing.styles.aspx) class in the Open XML SDK.
 Finally,
 the code saves the part.

 ```csharp